Don’t Ruff It! Use My Pet Travel Checklist & Tips When Traveling With A Dog, Cat, or Animal

 1. Ensure the airline accepts your type of pet for pet travel.

 Before you book your airline tickets domestically or internationally, check to ensure the airline you’re considering booking with accepts pets as travelers.
 I’ve compiled a list with all links to the latest airline policies.
 Read my 21 Pet-Friendly Airlines For Both US Domestic Flights and European International Flights too.
-Some airlines accept pets at various times of the year, and other rules are based on weight and destination.
+Some airlines accept pets at various times, and other rules are based on weight and destination.
 You’ll want to proceed with caution when traveling outside the USA, Canada, or anywhere else in North America.

-If your itinerary calls for a layover or an airline transfer such as my Delta to Virgin Atlantic transfer that caused me to go through an enormous amount of stress, be sure you ask and reask if your pet is documented on each airline.
+If your itinerary calls for a layover or an airline transfer, such as my Delta to Virgin Atlantic transfer that caused me to go through an enormous amount of stress, be sure you ask and reask if your pet is documented on each airline.
 Get the validation in writing.
 Don’t trust verbal ‘yeah, he’s good.”

 2. Check the USDA site for the 2020 Pet Travel Rules & Regulations.

-Each time Boyd and I fly internationally, we check the USDA website to read the latest rules and regulations.
+Each time Boyd and I fly internationally.
+We check the USDA website to read the latest rules and regulations.
 Just under a year ago, I had the scariest moment of my life on Virgin Atlantic when they didn’t realize Bentley was aboard going into Scotland.
 It was the most horrific thing that happened out of all of my 2019, Officially The Year of Drama.
 Even my Miami condo (aka home) renovation drama couldn’t compete with the horrible pet travel nightmare I experienced – click here to read.

 3. Confirm your pet’s shot and vaccination records with your vet.

 Call your vet to ensure that your dog, cat, or animal is up to date on the vaccinations specified for that country.
-Ask your vet also to check the USDA site to ensure you’ve got a second set of eyes on the information.
+Ask your vet to check the USDA site to ensure you’ve got a second set of eyes on the information.
 Our veterinarian is a VCA Animal Hospital, which is a group located throughout America.
 You can click this link to see if there’s a VCA Animal Hospital in your area.

 2020 Pet Travel Checklist Before You Book Air Travel With Pets (Cont.)